 What your decision maker knows is that she’s been empowered by her management team to solve an operational problem or exploit an opportunity to improve performance.
 What keeps her up at night is different from what keeps her C-level executives up at night, but they are nonetheless intrinsically tied--whether she knows it or not.

-While the CEO is concerned about profitability and share price, your decision maker is focused on relieving organizational pains, closing opportunity gaps, reducing costs--symptom relief.
+It's your classic telephone game because while her CEO is concerned about profitability and share price, your decision maker is focused on relieving organizational pains, closing opportunity gaps, reducing costs--symptom relief.
 She might not even know what the C-level problems are.

 Most organizations aren’t practiced or efficient at sharing insights from the C-level down through the rest of the company.
 A few team members might have the skills to dig deep and get an idea of what’s happening at the top, but not many do.